meltano/sdk/docs/batch.md

 ### Tap side

-The tap can customize the batch file creation by implementing the [`get_batches`](singer_sdk.Stream.get_batches).
+Taps can optionally customize the batch file creation by implementing the [`get_batches`](singer_sdk.Stream.get_batches).
 This method should return a _tuple_ of an encoding and a list of batch files:

 ```python
 class MyStream(Stream):